 The department stores of Paris hold the best known Christmas window displays in Paris, but as you walk around the city you will notice that many shops, boulangeries, cafes, and patisseries have their own Christmas window displays as well.
-Some are simple, some are incredibly ornate, but all add to the charm of experiencing Paris at Christmas.
+Some are simple, some are incredibly ornate, but all add to the charm.

 Disneyland Paris at Christmas

-Whether you are travelling with children or not, Disneyland Paris at Christmas is pretty magical.
+Whether you are travelling with children or not, Disneyland Paris is pretty magical during the holidays.
 Christmas celebrations at Disneyland Paris in an event called Disney’s Enchanted Christmas which starts in mid-November and runs into the start of the New Year.
 Unsurprisingly, Disneyland Paris truly goes all out during the holiday season.